NobleNooblet/DE_Zoomcamp_Project/README.md

 ## 3. Python Environment Setup
 This section will assist the user in setting up a python environment in order to run the python scripts in the data pipeline.

-The easies (and recommended) way to run the python code is to set up an environment to run the code in.
+The easiest (and recommended) way to run the python code is to set up an environment to run the code in.
 The user can make use of any method that works for them.
 The approach I followed was creating a virtual environment by making use of anacondas with the following steps:
 1. Run "conda create --name project python=3.9" in order to create the environment.
 2. Install pip into the environment by running: "conda install -n project pip"
 3. Run prefect config set PREFECT_API_URL=http://127.0.0.1:4200/api in the command line interface